dhlab-basel/Sipi/README.md

 For example, using `local/bin/luarocks install --local package` the package will be installed in `~/.luarocks/`.
 To include this path in the Lua's interpreter package search path, you can use an environment variable.
 Running `local/bin/luarocks path` outputs the code you can use to do so.
 Alternatively, you can build the package path at the beginning of a Lua file by setting `package.path` and `package.cpath` (see: <http://leafo.net/guides/customizing-the-luarocks-tree.html#the-install-locations/using-a-custom-directory/quick-guide/running-scripts-with-packages>).

-To make this easier in the future, we will provide a file that is automatically passed to the Lua interpreter, settings the paths correctly (using `lua -l set_paths`).

 ## Commit Message Schema

 When writing commit messages, we stick to this schema: